Last fact-checked 3 Jun 2024 | Report a content error

 Get much tougher on underage vaping

 There are already laws in place to prevent the sale of vapes to teenagers and young children, but much more needs to be done.
-The government’s new plan recognises that there has been a “recent and highly concerning surge in the number of children vaping” (source: gov.uk).
-This report looks at why this might be happening, and what actions the government can take to stop it.
-Right now, the government plans to build new laws around…
+The government’s plan recognised that there has been a “recent and highly concerning surge in the number of children vaping” (source: gov.uk).
+The report looked at why this might be happening, and what actions the government could have taken to stop it.
+The government planned to build new laws around…

 Invest in enforcement